 The initial call for volunteers contained minimal detail about the role, such as the expected time commitment, which likely resulted in a small number of applicants responding to the call; and

-The expected size of the CRG is set out to be between 7 and 15 members, however, only six individuals across all ICANN Supporting Organizations and Advisory Committees (SOs and ACs) submitted an expression of interest (EOI).
+The expected size of the CRG is set out to be between 7 and 15 members, however, only six individuals across all ICANN Supporting Organizations and Advisory Committees (SOs and ACs) submitted an EOI.
 We also appreciate that previous discussions favour ensuring a qualified group of members are appointed to the CRG rather than appointing a set number of community members.
 As there are fewer applicants than the anticipated minimum size of the group and there is no guarantee that all six applicants will be appointed, we in the GNSO believe it is prudent to conduct a second EOI.

 Members of the SSC believe that given the importance of the IRP to the GNSO, the need for the CRG to be viewed as an effective body and ensuring the most skilled and qualified candidates are appointed to the CRG, a second call for EOIs for the CRG should be issued.